HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/deployment/DeployRobots.md

-# How to deploy a `robots.txt` in DX containers environments
+# How to add a robots.txt in DX containers environments

 ## Applies to